aymanalqadhi/Willow/README.md

-                 scope layout(maybe see if I cant make it happen)
+                 scope layout(maybe, we'll see if I cant make it happen)

                 universal(external)
                   /       \